 Credit doesn't just make everything expensive due to the interest paid on the loan.
 Credit is used in this country to create artificial demand.
 This demand increases prices.
 That's why the crowd goes wild every time the Fed drops their rates.
-And I dare say that credit also creates a pool of cheap, skilled and willing labor.
+And I dare say that credit also creates a pool of cheap, skilled and willing labor, tied to the ball and chain of debt.
 Whichever came first is still in debate.

 Let's look at the hidden costs of credit at the checkstand in simple terms: if you don't have the money, you can't buy it.
 But if you have credit, you can just pay it off over time.
 This increases demand for goods and services.
 And demand creates inflation.